-- 1. In considering an invitation to supervise an MSc student, the supervisor must recognise and accept the responsibilities both to the student and to the Graduate Studies Committee for the Department of International Development (ODID) implicit in the supervisory relationship. - 2.
-The supervisor is required to have a meeting with the new student not later than the first week of full term. - 3.
-The supervisor is responsible for giving advice about the nature of the course and the standard expected.
-The supervisor can also help advise the student about literature and sources, attendance at classes, and requisite techniques (including helping to arrange instruction where necessary). - 4.
-Where during the course of the year a student wishes, in addition to contact with his or her supervisor(s), to have limited consultation with one or two other academics, the supervisor should try to identify (in conjunction with the Course Director) such colleagues and to arrange for an approach to them by the student. - 5.
-Where a supervisor operates as a co-supervisor, it is important to clarify the responsibilities of each supervisor and to co-ordinate advice and guidance. - 6.
-The supervisor should ensure that the student works within a planned framework which marks out the stages which the student should be expected to have completed at various points in his or her period of study.
-This is particularly important for meeting various deadlines related to the supervision and preparation of the student's thesis. - 7.
-The supervisor should meet with the student regularly.
+1. In considering an invitation to supervise an MSc student, the supervisor must recognise and accept the responsibilities both to the student and to the Graduate Studies Committee for the Department of International Development (ODID) implicit in the supervisory relationship.

+2. The supervisor is required to have a meeting with the new student not later than the first week of full term.

+3. The supervisor is responsible for giving advice about the nature of the course and the standard expected.
+The supervisor can also help advise the student about literature and sources, attendance at classes, and requisite techniques (including helping to arrange instruction where necessary).

+4. The supervisor should ensure that the student works within a planned framework which marks out the stages which the student should be expected to have completed at various points in his or her period of study.
+This is particularly important for meeting various deadlines related to the supervision and preparation of the student's thesis.

+5. The supervisor should meet with the student regularly.
 Times should be fixed early in each term so as to ensure that a busy supervisor does not inadvertently find that meetings are less frequent than the student would like, and to give sufficient time for the student to discuss the work and for the supervisor to check that certain things have been done.
 Informal day-to-day contact should not be seen as a substitute for formal scheduled meetings.
 The supervisor should also be accessible to the student at other appropriate times when advice is needed.
 The supervisor should also request written work as appropriate.
-Such work should be returned with constructive criticism and in reasonable time. - 8.
-The supervisor should tell the student from time to time how well, in the supervisor's opinion, work is progressing, and try to ensure that the student feels properly directed and able to communicate with the supervisor.
-It is essential that when problems arise, corrective action is clearly identified and full guidance and assistance are given to the student. - 9.
-The supervisor is required to report in writing to the Graduate Studies Committee for the Department of International Development (ODID) on the student's work three times a year, once at the end of each term.
+Such work should be returned with constructive criticism and in reasonable time.

+6. The supervisor should tell the student from time to time how well, in the supervisor's opinion, work is progressing, and try to ensure that the student feels properly directed and able to communicate with the supervisor.
+It is essential that when problems arise, corrective action is clearly identified and full guidance and assistance are given to the student.

+7. The supervisor is required to report in writing to the Graduate Studies Committee for the Department of International Development (ODID) on the student's work three times a year, once at the end of each term.
 Each report should state the nature and extent of recent contact with the student, and, if there has been none, state why this is so.
-The report should also make clear whether the student is making satisfactory progress and, in this regard, the supervisor should bear in mind comments made by essay markers and special supervisors. - 10.
-The supervisor should not be absent on leave (during term-time) unless appropriate temporary supervision has been arranged for the student.
+The report should also make clear whether the student is making satisfactory progress and, in this regard, the supervisor should bear in mind comments made by essay markers and special supervisors.

+8. The supervisor should not be absent on leave (during term-time) unless appropriate temporary supervision has been arranged for the student.